 - Provider reminders

 - Reducing structural barriers

 The CRCCP staff also develops strategies to promote sustainability of the implemented EBIs.

 The Organizational Readiness Team collaborated with the CRCCP initiative, assessing seven clinics from two different FQHC systems in Texas, to assess organizational readiness, defined as an organization’s capacity and motivation for implementation.
 Capacity includes two differentiations: general and innovation-specific.
 Assessing organizational readiness of the adopting clinics will assist program staff in tailoring implementation strategies, and improve the adoption, implementation, and sustainability of EBIs.
-The Organizational Readiness project uses several methods, including in-depth interviews, clinic-level surveys, and direct workflow observations.
-Findings are then formatted into a simplified report, and disseminated to each clinic-site.

 Although each clinic’s assessment results were unique, overall findings from the needs and readiness assessments revealed a number of barriers to the implementation of CRCS EBIs, including a lack of staff knowledge and resources, staff turnover, competing priorities within the clinics, and lack of funds and leadership support for making systematic changes.
 By identifying these barriers, the CRCCP team is better equipped to develop clinic-specific strategies for EBI implementation that will result in increased CRCS rates.

 The CRCCP is a collaboration between UTHealth School of Public Health Houston, UTHealth School of Biomedical Informatics, UT Tyler Health Science Center, and MD Anderson Cancer Center.
 The CRCCP is funded by the Centers for Disease Control.
 Organizational Readiness R01 is funded by the National Cancer Institute.
 Maria E. Fernandez, PhD is the Principal Investigator on both projects.